edgedb/easy-edgedb/chapter11/index.md

 };
 ```

-With all this information we can now find events by description, character, location, etc.
+With all this information we can now find events by description, character, location, and so on.

 Now let's do a query for all events with the word `garlic flowers` in them: